cosminadrianpopescu/vim-sql-workbench/README-7.md

 You can also execute `SWSqlAutocomplete!`.
 This will reset any autocomplete option and will reload again all the tables.

-Unfortunately, the autocomplete for the functions and procedures is limited.
+Unfortunately, the autocomplete for the function and procedures is limited.
 This is because `SQL Workbench/J` does not provide also a list of parameters through a `SQL Workbench` command.
 I can only retrieve the name of the function or procedure.
 Also, the autocomplete for the procedure and functions